OrdnanceSurvey/os-data-hub-tutorials/web-development/find-my-nearest/README.md

 ### Querying the OS Features API

-The OS Features API serves vector features from Ordnance Survey's huge dataset that match query parameters.
+The OS Features API serves vector features from Ordnance Survey's spatial database that match query parameters.
 To find features near the point queried, we take a few sequential steps:

 1. Build a query based on user inputs.
 2. Fetch results based on the query parameters.